 Dupuytren’s contracture is a common hand condition.
-It is characterized initially by palmar nodules followed by development of fibrous cords.
+It is characterized initially by palmar nodules followed by development of fibrous cords in the palm and fingers.
 In many patients, the fibrous cords gradually contract resulting in finger flexion deformity.
-If left untreated, most fingers eventually become permanently bent, impairing such daily activities as shaking hands, wearing gloves, and placing one’s hand in a pocket.
+If left untreated, many fingers eventually become permanently bent, impairing such daily activities as shaking hands, wearing gloves, and placing one’s hand in a pocket.
 Fortunately, if treated in the mild to moderate stages of contracture, the results are usually good to excellent and frequently last many years.

 What is Dupuytren’s contracture?

 Dupuytren’s contracture is a benign hand condition involving fibrous tissue in the palms.
 In the more severe cases, it affects the back surface of the middle joints of the fingers (Garrod’s nodes), soles of the feet (Lederhosen), and the penis (Peyronie’s).
 It is usually painless, although early in the disease process there may be some tenderness when gripping objects strenuously.
-Dupuytren’s is almost exclusively in Caucasians and is thought to have originated in Northern Europe.
-It is also more common in men and usually starts after age 50, although more severe cases occasionally occur in the fourth or fifth decades.
+Dupuytren’s is more common in Caucasians and is thought to have originated in Northern Europe, often called “Vikings Disease”.
+It is also more common in men and usually starts after age 50, although more severe cases occasionally begin in the fourth or fifth decades.
 If there is a family history of Dupuytren’s, onset at an early age, and involvement in several locations, there is a greater likelihood of more severe contracture and greater risk of recurrence after surgical excision.
-Trauma and repetitive strain of the hands have not been shown to cause Dupuytren’s.

 When should a hand surgeon be consulted?